sahithyasridhar/fa18-523-65/paper/paper.md

 Let's take a paragraph: "Delhi is the capital of India and one of the most populous city in Asia.
 This has been a great settlement for several kings including the Mughals.
-The original name was Indraprastha."
+The original name was Indraprastha." :o: if quotes are used they must be followed with a citation, otherwise you use italics

 This paragraph contains several important and useful information.
 It would be great if a computer could read and understand that Delhi is a city in India, it was ruled by Mughals etc. But to get there we have to train the computer on how to read the sentence [@www-adam2018nlp].

 A lot of information in English is unstructured.

+:o: you repeat yourself?

-For a computer to understand the text and extract data we need to do some of the following steps [@www-adam2018nlp]:
+For a computer to
+understand the text and extract data we need to do some of the following steps [@www-adam2018nlp]: